joerg-pfruender/joerg-pfruender.github.io/_posts/2023-04-08-softwarepackages.md

 * Draw.io   (vector graphics)   [https://www.drawio.com/](https://www.drawio.com/)
 * Bitwarden (password manager)  [https://bitwarden.com/](https://bitwarden.com/)

-Although Bitwarden and Bacula are legally open source software, there's a company that dominates the development process.
+Although Bitwarden is legally open source software, there's a company that dominates the development process.
-Still in their domain, they are probably one of most mature free software solutions that you can find.
+Still in its domain, it is probably one of most mature free software solutions that you can find.

 Chocolatey:
 ```